Rushnic/workshop-demo/viz.md

 ## Example text

-This is filler just to see what is going on with this website.
+This is filler just to see what is going on with this website

 (/img/How I Play Fighting Games.png)